defcronyke/shipping-canada-post-woocommerce/readme.txt

 2. The plugin settings page.

 == Changelog ==
+= 0.1.8 =
+* Improve installation instructions and tags in the readme.txt file.

 = 0.1.7 =
 * Improve descriptions on settings page.
 Update readme.txt installation instructions.